 What is liveness detection?

 Liveness detection is also a boon to the user experience.
 Virgin Money took a digital-first tack to speed onboarding and reduce friction in sign-up and sign-on processes.
-Liveness detection improves security without sacrificing the customer experience.
+Liveness detection techniques improve security without sacrificing the user experience.